amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/finances.19.md

 Also, once you get a nest egg in place, get a safety net which will reduce your fear and allow you to take risks.
 If you don’t save while you earn, you’ll never be able to get your money to work for you.
 Start with saving 1% of your gross income and increase it from there.
 If you already do this, do more.

 Practice saving more and spending less.
-Understanding your motivators will help you identify if you are spending for a reason that’s beneficial to your long term future.
+Understanding your motivators will help you identify if you are spending for a reason that’s beneficial to your long-term future.

 To motivate ourselves to save, think about what we value.
 Is it travel?
 Is it financial independence?

 Visualize already having what you want, then start working to make it come true.

-When it comes to financial goals, you don’t have to try to figure out exactly what it is you want to do with it.
+When it comes to financial goals, you don’t have to try to figure out exactly what it is you want to do with it straight away.
 You can even guess what your goals should be and then fine-tune the goal as you go.
 Your goals are not set in stone.

 It’s essential you know where you currently are financially.
 Assess your current financial situation by making a balance sheet of assets and liabilities.
 You might be surprised by how much you really have that’s wrapped up in material goods.